 Strength Press – a better leg strengthening device

-Jen Turner, a physiotherapist and innovator approached us with a prototype rehabilitation device for leg strengthening.
+Jen Turner, a physiotherapist and innovator approached us with a prototype for leg strengthening device.

 Her company JT Rehab provides high quality and affordable private physiotherapy assessment and treatment from its base in Sheffield.